Jammu University NON CBCS Geography 1st Semester Previous Year Question Paper

 1.1 Definition, Nature, and Scope of Geography

-• Definition: Define geography as the study of the Earth's physical features, human activity, and their interactions.
+• Definition: Geography is the study of the Earth's physical features, human activities, and their interactions.

-• Scope: Discuss its applications in urban planning, environmental management, and geopolitics.
+• Scope: Geography helps in urban planning, disaster management, environmental conservation, and geopolitics.

 1.2 Division of Geography

-• Human Geography: Human activities and their impact on Earth.
+• Human Geography: Study of human activities and their impact on the Earth.

 1.3 Physical Geography and Its Components